WHAT IS COAPT PATTERN RECOGNITION?

 WHO IS A CANDIDATE FOR COAPT COMPLETE CONTROL PATTERN RECOGNITION?

-Coapt’s Complete Control pattern recognition technology is generally applicable to those with limb loss or limb difference at the transradial, transhumeral, or shoulder disarticulation levels.
+Coapt’s Complete Control pattern recognition software is generally applicable to those with limb loss or limb difference at the transradial, transhumeral, or shoulder disarticulation levels.

 Candidates for Coapt pattern recognition: